void of thought or knowledge

 pried Frankie away.

-round one's back by bending forward and drawing the shoulders forward
+round one's back by bending forward

 The young boy wasn’t crying, or at least I couldn’t tell if he was because he had his shoulders